Top Continuous Improvement Tools to Help Drive Growth

 - Measure - Here, the benchmark for improvement has to be identified. i.e, once the process improvement initiative is carried out, the new data should be compared with the old, identifying which method or process is better.

-- Improve – Once the root cause is found, different solutions are to be tested (usually on a smaller scale).
-If the solution does solve the problem, and it’s empirically proven with data vs the “measure” step, it can be scaled and applied to all relevant processes.
+- Improve - Once the root cause is found, different solutions are to be tested (usually on a smaller scale).
+If the solution does solve the problem, and it is empirically proven with data vs the “measure” step, it can be scaled and applied to all relevant processes.

-- Control – The DMAIC process improvement initiative doesn’t end with implementing the right changes.
-Once that’s done with, it’s important to keep track of the improved process, making sure that it’s working as intended.
+- Control - The DMAIC process improvement initiative does not end with implementing the right changes.
+Once that is done, it is important to keep track of the improved process, making sure that it is working as intended.

 There are a lot of problems with process improvement.
 One of the most notable ones is enforcement.